-Also, be mindful not to get water on the lower leaves of the plant when you water from the top.
-Always water at the base of the plant even if it means lifting the branches.
+Also, be mindful not to get water on the plant’s lower leaves when you water from the top.
+Always water at the base of the plant, even if it means lifting the branches.
 Getting water on the foliage increases the risk of fungal diseases like powdery mildew.

 4. When to prune and harvest rosemary